 San Francisco has implemented legislation to encourage urban farming.
 In 2008, the Civic Center hosted a garden that was intended to serve as an educational space particularly focused on urban farming.
 In 2014, a law was passed to give a tax break to owners of empty lots who turned their space into urban farms.
 In addition, there is the San Francisco Seed Library, with multiple branches, which lends seeds and provides helpful information.
-Urban farming is beneficial because of the CO2 plants remove from the air, reduced reliance on industrial agriculture, and improvement of soil quality in land that might otherwise be fallow.
+Urban farming is beneficial because of the CO2 plants remove from the air, in addition to reduced reliance on industrial agriculture and improvement of soil quality in land that might otherwise be fallow.
 Community gardens and rooftop gardens are popular throughout the city.
 Some of the rooftop gardens are farms, while others are just beautiful green places of community.

 Water conservation, while always an important topic, is especially pertinent in California where droughts in combination with the natural climate have created a serious problem.
 San Francisco has made a number of efforts directed at water conservation.
 One of the alternative water supplies being developed is recycled water.
-This is treated wastewater that can be used for irrigation, plumbing, cooling, and decorative fountains.
+This is treated wastewater that can be used for irrigation, plumbing, cooling and decorative fountains.
 Other programs, such as cooking oil recycling, target water pollution reduction.
 This program converts cooking oil into bio-diesel, which is then used to power the city’s fleet.